mckayERP/CondorDownloader/README.md

 # Limitations

-Condor Downloader is a stand-alone JavaFX application running on Windows only.
+Condor Downloader is a JavaFX application running on Windows only.
 It requires the FireFox browser be installed.

 The application will detect the user's Condor directories and only allow downloads